yaw-computer-graphics-course/yaw-cs-341-epfl/Final_Project/proposal/proposal.md

 ### What do you want to achieve?

-We aim to create a visually compelling and interactive real-time campfire simulation that showcases advanced computer graphics techniques.
-The centerpiece is a dynamically illuminated environment with realistic fire and smoke effects, accompanied by procedurally generated vegetation using L-Systems.
-The experience should evoke a naturalistic nighttime scene with rich lighting, ambiance, and depth.
+We aim to create a visually compelling and interactive real-time campfire simulation that showcases some computer graphics techniques.
+The centerpiece is a dynamically illuminated environment with fire and smoke effects, accompanied by procedurally generated trees using L-Systems.
+The experience should evoke a nighttime scene with rich lighting, ambiance, and depth.

 ---

-### How do you plan to do it?
+### How do you plan to do it and which new techniques or algorithms do you plan to add to the regl framework?

 We plan to implement the simulation using the **regl** framework for WebGL-based rendering.
 The project will combine several techniques:

-- **Soft Shadows** to realistically diffuse firelight across the scene.
+- **Soft Shadows** to properly show light effect on surrounding objects.
 - **Screen-Space Ambient Occlusion (SSAO)** to add depth and shading detail.
 - **Procedural Texture Generation** for fire and smoke animations.
-- **L-System algorithms** for generating tree structures and organic forms.
+- **L-System algorithms** for generating tree structures.
-- **Scene modeling** in Blender for static elements like the fire pit and benches.
+- **Scene modeling** with Blender for static elements like the fire pit and benches.
 - **Bloom effect** to emphasize the glow and warmth of the campfire.

 ---

 ### Why do you think it is interesting?

 This project is interesting because it blends technical complexity with artistic expression.
-Fire and natural lighting are notoriously difficult to simulate convincingly, especially in real-time and with procedural variation.
-By combining physically based lighting, procedural modeling, and real-time shading, we explore how to balance realism and performance.
-The final product has potential uses in games, simulations, or even meditative or storytelling environments.
+Fire and smoke seem difficult to simulate convincingly, especially in real-time and with procedural variation.
+The L-Systems used in tree generation can use rather simple rules to build a complex system.
+The shadows and lighting effect can significantly enhance the scene and bring a warm atmosphere.

 ---

-### Which new techniques or algorithms do you plan to add to the regl framework?

-We are considering contributing or adapting several advanced techniques to the **regl** ecosystem, depending on their feasibility and compatibility with real-time performance, like:

-- **Soft shadow rendering** using variance or PCF (Percentage-Closer Filtering) approaches.
-- **Real-time procedural texture shaders** for animated fire and smoke using noise functions (e.g., Perlin or Worley noise).
-- **L-System interpreters** embedded in GLSL or as a preprocessing step, enabling dynamic generation of tree meshes.
-- **Custom SSAO shader** implementation tailored for real-time rendering in WebGL.

----

 ### Which are the technical challenges you expect to face?

-- **Performance Constraints**: Maintaining real-time frame rates while handling complex lighting and procedural effects.
+- **Performance Constraints**: Maintaining decent frame rates while handling complex lighting and procedural effects.
 - **Fire Simulation**: Creating believable fire and smoke without relying on pre-baked textures.
-- **Shadow Accuracy**: Soft shadows can be expensive and difficult to implement correctly in a physically plausible way.
-- **Procedural Tree Generation**: Balancing visual richness with the limitations of browser-based rendering.
+- **Procedural Tree Generation**: Balancing visual richness with the technical limitations.
-- **Shader Complexity**: Combining multiple effects (SSAO, bloom, noise-based animation) in a coherent shader pipeline.</br>
+- **Shader Complexity**: Combining multiple effects (SSAO, bloom, noise-based animation, etc...) in a coherent shader pipeline.</br>

 ## Features